Moving in Crisis

 - Kadınlarla Dayanışma Vakfı/ Women’s Solidarity Foundation (KADAV) in Turkey: providing support to local efforts in 11 devastated cities, including responding to short-term needs such as assistance on-site for housing, medical, legal, psychological, education, vocational training, and employment problems of women in the affected regions.

 - Pink Life in Turkey: leading emergency responses for the LGBTQI+ community in disaster areas and providing basic support to members of the community who cannot or are not accessing Government services and support due to fear of discrimination and violence.
+They also increased the Pink Life clothing bank program–-previously supported by donations–by providing much needed winter clothes, slippers, and basic hygiene products to refugee trans people in Turkey, including people in prison.

 - Urgent Action Fund for Women’s Human Rights (working regionally): working with its networks to quickly get resources to those in need, including support for psycho-social and emergency support services, and relocation with a special focus on the LGBTQI+ community and feminists working with media.
+Recognizing that burnout is a major challenge to feminist frontline responders and movements, they have also included this as a focus of their efforts.

 - Global Resilience Fund (working regionally): providing emergency rapid response grants to young women-led, trans youth and girl-centred groups who are directly impacted by and responding to the Earthquake in Turkey, Syria and Lebanon.
+They also conducted a series of workshops focused on care and mental health grief therapy to increase access to spaces of healing support and accompaniment for LGBTQI+ people.
+These workshops were conducted by different facilitators and practitioners from across Turkey and Syria, and Global Resilience Fund is looking forward to expanding these spaces to other nearby regions.

 Through it all, our response in Syria and Turkey reflects the deep values at the core of all our Stream 4 work: feminist solidarity front and centre, with a commitment to listening deeply to organizations on the frontlines and following their leadership for local solutions built to last.